 Each of the productions in the ParserSpecification leads to the generation of a corresponding parsing routine, each one forming a private static method of the overall Parser class.
-It should not take much imagination to see that the routines in our case study will also need to perform operations like:
+It should not take much imagination to see that the complete system will also need to incorporate operations for:

-- converting the string that defines a float or integer token into a corresponding numerical value thus we need mechanisms for extracting attributes of the various tokens from the scanner that recognizes them; - adding such numbers into variables declared for the purpose of recording totals and subtotals, and passing these values between the routines thus we need mechanisms for declaring parameters and local variables in the generated routines, and for incorporating arithmetic statements; - displaying the values of the variables on an output device thus we need mechanisms for interfacing our parsing routines to external library routines; - reacting sensibly to input data that does not conform to the proper syntax thus we need mechanisms for specifying how error recovery should be accomplished; - reacting sensibly to data that is syntactically correct, but still meaningless, as might happen if one were asked to process numbers in the range 6 ..
-2 thus we need mechanisms for reporting semantic and constraint violations.
+- converting the string that defines a decimal or hexadecimal token into a corresponding numerical value thus we need mechanisms for extracting the attributes of various tokens from the scanner that recognizes them; - storing such values in variables, and passing these values between the routines thus we need mechanisms for declaring parameters and local variables in the generated routines, and for incorporating arithmetic and logic operations; - displaying the values of the variables on an output device thus we need mechanisms for interfacing our parsing routines to external I/O library routines; - reacting sensibly to input data that does not conform to the proper syntax thus we need mechanisms for specifying how error recovery should be accomplished; - reacting sensibly to data that is syntactically correct, but still meaningless, as might happen if one were asked to divide by zero thus we need mechanisms for reporting semantic and constraint violations.